 For one of the best private dining experiences in Melbourne’s CBD, Kisume offers an event space that can fit 44 people.
-The seated dining spot is tailored to your needs and features Kisume’s masterfully curated menu features their top-grade sushi and sashimi—Also, side note—they are home to Australia’s largest collection of Chablis (French white-wine) so that is always a fun add on to your Christmas dinner.
+The seated dining spot is tailored to your needs and features Kisume’s masterfully curated menu features their top-grade sushi and sashimi—Also, side note—they are home to Australia’s largest collection of Chablis (French white wine) so that is always a solid option for an intimate dining experience with your mates.
 Book in here.

 Scott Pickett’s Matilda offers two different private dining rooms.
 Depending on your party size they can offer seated lunches or stand-up cocktail functions.
 Both options include a variety of their tasty dishes that showcase cooking over an open fire and hot coals like their saltbush lamb ribs with toasted crumb and Harissa.
 There are also lots of drink packages to choose from, so you can test out some of their delicious wines or cocktails.
 Book in here.

 Agostino is the upscale Carlton local that knows wine like no other and its bluestone cellar downstairs is prepped to host functions.
 This completely private space is the ideal Melbourne location if you’re looking to throw an unforgettable private dining party.
 Celebrate in style inside the temperature-controlled wine cellar that has its own bar and vinyl-driven sound system.
 Book here.